OB Pier and Tide Pools | Page 4 | Ocean Beach San Diego CA

 • At 1971 Feet It Is the Longest Concrete Pier on the West Coast.
 The Pier at Santa Cruz is 2745 Feet, Making it the Longest in the State.

 • The 1st Fish Caught on the Pier was an 8-inch Perch.
-The 2nd and 3rd Fish Caught were a Gray Shark and a Crab.
+The 2nd and 3rd Fish Caught was a Gray Shark and a Crab.

 • Often Called the "Queen Fish", Herring is the Most Common Fish Caught on the Pier.
 There is NO LIMIT!